liberland/liberland_substrate/frame/federated-bridge/README.md

 ## Security

 Following security features are implemented substrate-side:
 * bridge is stopped if 2 relays claim different details about given Receipt (different amount, recipient etc)
 * bridge can be stopped by a watcher at any time
 * bridge doesn't mint any new funds - only funds stored in bridge (a.k.a. existing as wrapped tokens on Eth side) are at risk
 * bridge enforces rate-limit on withdrawals
+* bridge limits how many tokens can be locked (bridged) at the same time
 * there's a delay between approval of withdrawal and actually allowing it

 ## Pallet Config

 * `Currency` - Currency in which Fee will be charged (should be the same as curreny of fees for extrinsics)
 * `Token` - fungible implementing Transfer trait that is bridged between networks
 * `PalletId` - used to derive AccountId for bridge wallet
 * `MaxRelays`
 * `MaxWatchers`
+* `MaxTotalLocked` - maximum amount of tokens that can be stored in bridges wallet.
+Deposits will start failing after this is reached.
+* `WithdrawalDelay` - number of blocks between transfer approval and actually allowing it
+* `WithdrawalRateLimit` - rate limit parameters
 * `ForceOrigin` - origin that's authorized to set admin and super admin